hyosung11/Launch-School/notes.md

 11:54 solved the `how_big_is_the_room.js` exercise without glancing at the solution.
 Woot Woot.
 Used PEDAC.
 This is fun.

 12:00 lunch break then look at the LS solution and other solutions.

+12:46 back after lunch.ls looking at my trello board at the moment.